Welles Crowther: Legacy

 In 2013, Crowther's sister, Honor Crowther Fagan, published a children's book about Welles's actions during the September 11 attacks called The Man In the Red Bandana.
 It was illustrated by his uncle, John M. Crowther.

 At the National September 11 Memorial, Crowther is memorialized at the South Pool, on Panel S-50.

 President Barack Obama, during his May 15, 2014, dedication of the museum, said of Crowther, "They didn't know his name.
 They didn't know where he came from.
 But they knew their lives had been saved by the man in the red bandana.
 He called for fire extinguishers to fight back the flames.
 He tended to the wounded.
 He led those survivors down the stairs to safety, and carried a woman on his shoulders down 17 flights.
 Then he went back.
 Back up all those flights.
 Then back down again, bringing more wounded to safety.
 Until that moment when the tower fell."
 One of Crowther's bandanas is on display at the museum.

 He was the subject of the 2017 feature documentary Man in Red Bandana.
 The film was narrated by Gwyneth Paltrow.

 The Premier Lacrosse League's Welles Crowther Humanitarian Award is given to a player in the league who has made a meaningful impact in their community.
+Past recipients of the PLL's Welles Crowther Humanitarian Award include Lyle Thompson (2021, 2022) Eric Law (2023) and Romar Dennis (2024, 2025).